 Customers of Pason's North American Operations and International Operations segments include Operators, Contractors, and other service companies worldwide.
 Customers of the Company's Solar and Energy Storage Operations primarily include solar and energy storage developers.
-In 2020, no single customer accounted for more than 10% of the consolidated revenues of the Company.
+In 2022, no single customer accounted for more than 10% of the consolidated revenues of the Company.

-Starting in 2020 and continuing into 2021, there has been a significant amount of consolidation amongst Operators and Contractors in the oil and gas industry, particularly in the North American market.
-Continued consolidation amongst Pason's existing and prospective customers is expected to result in a smaller number of companies that have a heightened focus on technology.
+In recent years, there has been a significant amount of consolidation amongst Operators and Contractors in the oil and gas industry, particularly in the North American market.
+Consolidation amongst Pason's existing and prospective customers is expected to result in a smaller number of companies that have a heightened focus on technology.
 Pason is well-positioned to make ongoing investments in R&D in order to meet the growing technological demands of these customers.